direct-framework/.github/profile/README.md

 ## History

-This repository was originally created from the work that happened at the Software Sustainability Institute's [Collaborations Workshop 2023](https://www.software.ac.uk/workshop/collaborations-workshop-2023-cw23-0) Hack Day.
+DIRECT project and its repositories were created from the work that originally happened at the Software Sustainability Institute's [Collaborations Workshop 2023](https://www.software.ac.uk/workshop/collaborations-workshop-2023-cw23-0) Hack Day.

 The idea was to construct a resource on technical skills that is for the RSE community and curated by the RSE community, along with training materials that can help people gain a particular skill, and visualise people's individual skill profiles as "competency wheels".